Pablo De Leon

 Dr. Pablo de León has three decades devoted to space science and engineering, both in his native Argentina and in the United States.

-He is currently a Professor of Space Studies, specialized in the area of Human Spaceflight, Extravehicular Activities, Space Suit Design and surface Planetary Exploration and Habitability.
+He is currently a Professor of Space Studies as well as Department Chair.
+He specialized in the area of Human Spaceflight, Extravehicular Activities, Space Suit Design and surface Planetary Exploration and Habitability.

 Prior to that, he worked with the Space Shuttle as payload manager and general designer of the Project PADE (G-761) science experiments package.
 These experiments flew on mission STS-108 to the International Space Station in December 2001.This project carried seven experiments during the 12 day space flight.

 His prior experience was as chief designer and fabrications manager for several underwater-simulation, (EVA) analog, pressure suit systems, including the first privately-built launch and entry space suit, the DL/H-1.